DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/report-designer-tools/report-wizard/table-and-vertical-report/specify-data-source-settings-database.md

 ![](../../../../../images/eurd-web-report-wizard-custom-query-menu.png)

-> [!Important]
-> Enable custom SQL queries only if you trust your users and environment.
-Make sure that you provide a secure query validation to protect your database.
-See General Security Considerations for more information.

 You can click the ![](../../../../../images/eurd-web-report-wizard-edit-query-button.png) button to customize the query or the ![](../../../../../images/eurd-web-report-wizard-remove-query-button.png) button to remove the query.

 Once you finished the wizard, the data source becomes available in the [Report Explorer](../../ui-panels/report-explorer.md)'s **Components** node.
 The [Field List](../../ui-panels/field-list.md) reflects the data source structure.